 When I first arrived in Las Vegas, I was a chauffeur on the Strip.
 As a blossoming aviation geek (AvGeek), I loved being sent to the airport for an inbound international flight.
 That meant I would have time to just sit and ogle all the cool jets coming and going.

 My favorite jet to watch the Queen of the Skies, the Boeing 747.
 I swear I used to be able to set my watch by the landing of the British Airways 747 into Las Vegas.
 The wheels would cross the fence line on Eastern Ave at exactly 1:45 pm almost every Mondy, Wednesday, and Friday.

 In 2007 Airbus introduced the Airbus A380.
 A widebody jet they thought could beat the 747 in size, capacity, and travel business.
-However, the one problem with the jet was with its weight, its wide-body, and massive Rolls-Royce engines, it was limited to only a few airports here in the USA.
+However, the problem with the jet was with its weight, its wide body, and massive Rolls-Royce engines.
+It was limited to only a few airports here in the USA.